sankomi/shop/README.md

 # shop
 An e-commerce website project using Stripe for payment.
+[Here](https://sanko-shop.glitch.me/) is a link to live website.

 ## Stuff used (so far)